Shoeb1989/React_practice/README.md

  >Custom Hook :

+> useRef --- To create a new reference to a DOM element

 1.React component names must start with a capital letter, like StatusBar and SaveButton.

 2.Hook names must start with "use" followed by a capital letter, like useState (built-in) or useOnlineStatus

-> useRef --- To create a new reference to a DOM element
+## stop Form tag from reloading e.preventDefault()

 > ## Prop Drilling to pass data to a many level components